Large yellow dump truck on gravel road in quarry

 Using a human rights impact assessment to prepare for IRMA certification

-Human Rights & Modern Slavery | read time: 3 min
+Human Rights & Modern Slavery | read time: 4 min

 Large yellow dump truck on gravel road in quarry

-In 2025, GoodCorporation conducted a human rights impact assessment (HRIA) for the Sub-Saharan African affiliate of an international mining company.
+In 2025, GoodCorporation conducted a human rights impact assessment (HRIA) for the Sub-Saharan African affiliate of international mining company Eramet.
 The assessment was commissioned in part to support the client’s pursuit of an Initiative for Responsible Mining Assurance (IRMA) certification, widely considered to be the most demanding standard on human rights and sustainability in the mining industry.
 Our HRIA methodology was applied with a specific focus on IRMA requirements, enabling the company to identify and address materials gaps ahead of an IRMA audit in the following months.

-The client requested particular attention be paid to local communities, due to increasing challenges with dialogue and growing media attention.
+The client also requested particular attention be paid to local communities, due to increasing challenges with dialogue and growing media attention.
 Community-related topics account for a significant proportion of the IRMA requirements, with a strong emphasis on free and prior informed consent, ongoing engagement, health and safety and the effectiveness of grievance mechanisms.

 Key challenges